 - Pulling on the leash

 The number one challenge that most dog owners face while walking their dogs is leash pulling.
 It is very important from the beginning to contain this problem because the walking speed of dogs is faster than our walking speed.
 How?
 A simple rule that you will need to follow: if the dog is pulling you, stop.
 If the dog is not pulling you, walk.
 As long as the leash is loose rather than stretched then you are good to go.
+I know when my friend takes her Goldendoodle for a walk I can’t stop staring at it!
+I Love Goldendoodles!
+They are so friendly and beautiful.

 - Barking at people or other dogs